At a Glance

 User Reviews (9)

-The same-session enrollment is a feature AND a risk.
-I almost signed up for a 48-month DMP in 90 minutes without comparing alternatives.
-Took a breath, asked for the proposal in writing, compared to ACCC and a balance transfer.
-Came back to InCharge a week later.
-The proposal was better than alternatives for my situation ($28k at 24% avg) but PLEASE take time to compare.
+I almost signed up in 90 minutes without comparing alternatives.
+Took a breath asked for the proposal in writing and compared to ACCC and a balance transfer.
+Came back a week later.
+PLEASE take time to compare before committing to 48 months.

-InCharge's portal is one of the better ones among nonprofits.
-I could see when each creditor payment was disbursed, the exact amount sent, and the updated balance.
-No wondering if my money actually went where it was supposed to. $31k across 4 cards, rates at 0-5%.
-The transparency of the portal gave me confidence throughout.
+Could see when each creditor payment was disbursed, the exact amount, and the balance.
+No wondering if my money went where it was supposed to.
+Rates at 0-5%.

-My credit report now says accounts are "managed by third-party debt management program."
-Applied for a car loan 6 months into the DMP.
-Lender asked about it.
-Had to explain.
-Still got the loan but at 2% higher rate than I would have gotten without the DMP notation.
+Applied for a car loan 6 months in.
+Lender asked about the DMP notation.
+Still got the loan but at a higher rate.
 InCharge never mentioned this during enrollment.
-If you're planning any borrowing during the DMP, ask about this. $27k enrolled.
+If you're planning any borrowing during the DMP ASK about this.

-Got laid off at month 10.
-Called InCharge immediately.
-Took 3 weeks to process a hardship pause.
-Meanwhile my next DMP payment went out even though I needed that money for rent.
-The fast enrollment process doesn't match the fast hardship response you'd expect.
-Smaller agencies like Navicore paused a client's DMP in 48 hours.
+Got laid off month 10.
+Called immediately.
+Took THREE WEEKS to process a hardship pause.
+Meanwhile my next DMP payment went out even though I needed that money for RENT.
+Navicore paused a client's DMP in 48 hours.
+THREE WEEKS is unacceptable when someone loses their job.
+The fast enrollment doesn't match the fast hardship response you'd expect.
 Scale has drawbacks.

 Write a Review